Menu

 CO2 Permissible Limits – How to Comply?

-The fire department is the most adamant at enforcing CO2 regulations and guidelines, being prone to CO2 gas leaks hazards.
-Firefighters safeguard themselves with Carbon Dioxide detectors.
-With business, this is hardly the case due to a lack of awareness.
+When it comes to compliance, the fire department is the most adamant about enforcing CO2 regulations and guidelines, being prone to CO2 gas leak hazards.
+Firefighters safeguard themselves with carbon dioxide detectors.
+This is hardly the case with businesses due to a lack of awareness.

-If you are one of the many who takes this for granted, you are putting your business and the life of the people that work for you in jeopardy.
+If you are one of the many who take this for granted, you are jeopardizing your business and your employees' lives.
 Make sure to comply with the set standards and regulations as soon as possible to avoid harm.
-You can start by surveying the work area and assessing how many CO2 sensors you will need and where to install them.
-It is important to check the set exposure limits in your local legislation.
+“Not knowing about the requirement does not provide you a “free pass” on compliance.
+You can start by surveying the work area and assessing how many CO2 sensors you need and where to install them.
+It is important to check the set exposure limits in your local regulation.
 Next, install one of our CO2 Safety Monitors.
 Each monitor is compliant with CO2 exposure limits all over the world.

 Personal CO2 Monitors